rednafi/brisk-bash/README.md

     ```bash
     #!/bin/bash

+    # using an unofficial bash strict mode for easier debugging
+    set -euo pipefail
+    IFS=$'\n\t'

     for var in {0..9..3}
     do
         echo $var
     done

-    # exits the program if the execution is unsuccessful
-    set -e
     ```

     ```